Wizcorp/javascript-styleguide/Unity-C#/README.md

 All names SHOULD be written in English, American English.
 ### In general:
 ##### Variable names
-The reason that underscore use of private variables is favoured even though it is generally not standard is because Properties are not supported in Unity so the standard public accessors notation for C# and the MSDN guidelines can not be used effectively.
+The use of the underscore for private variables is favoured, even though it is generally not standard, is because Properties are not supported in Unity.
+This means that the C# standard for accessors can not be used effectively and the MSDN guidelines for not having public members is not followed.
 ```csharp
 public int aName;
 private int _aName;